'Her elevation to silk was inevitable. It is a matter of time until she is at the very top table in the criminal law.' Legal 500 2025

 Corporate & Financial Crime

-Jocelyn Ledward has employed her vast intelligence, work ethic and astute judgement to become one of the most respected juniors practising in corporate and financial crime.
-She is instructed at all stages of an investigation across the full range of offences including business-related fraud, bribery, corruption, money laundering and serious corporate health and safety breaches.
-She tackles the most complex matters with complete ease, providing a level of insight into a case that others would overlook and her advocacy is exceptional.
+Jocelyn Ledward has utilised her considerable intelligence, strong work ethic and sharp judgement to establish herself as one of the most respected barristers in the field of corporate and financial crime.
+She is instructed throughout all phases of investigations, covering a comprehensive range of offences such as business-related fraud, bribery, corruption, money laundering, corporate manslaughter and serious corporate health and safety violations.
+She handles the most intricate cases with ease, offering a depth of insight that many might miss, and her advocacy skills are outstanding.

 Regulatory